 \section{Discussion}

-: The model allows the spectral densities governing the temporal dependences to vary over the globe.
-Indeed, this is an obvious feature in the data, as seen in Figure \ref{timeseries}.
-The model assumes that the standardized coefficients $\sY(\omega_k,x)/f(\omega_k,x)^{1/2}$ form an isotropic Gaussian process over the globe, and based on a visual inspection of Figure \ref{Zplots}, a case could be made that this assumption is violated in that the correlation ranges appear to be longer over the oceans, and exhibit other nonstationary or non-Gaussian features, especially at low frequencies.
+: The model allows the spectral densities governing the temporal dependence to vary over the globe, an obvious feature in the data, as seen in Figure \ref{timeseries}.
+The model assumes that the standardized coefficients $\sY(\omega_k,x)/f(\omega_k,x)^{1/2}$ form an isotropic Gaussian process over the globe.
+Based on a visual inspection of Figure \ref{Zplots}, a case could be made that this assumption is violated in that the correlation ranges appear to be longer over the oceans, and exhibit other nonstationary or non-Gaussian features, especially at low frequencies.
+Future work could address these modeling issues, particularly nonstationary correlation in the Fourier coefficients.
 However, there is a subtle point to be made: isotropy is only assumed in determining the conditional distributions for the unsaved coefficients given the saved ones.
 This is why it is important to use the conditinal loglikelihoods to estimate the spatial coherence parameters.
 No distributional assumptions are made about the saved coefficients--they are what they are, so we can use our choice of the saved coefficients to preserve nonstationarity or non-Gaussianity when it exists.
-Our algorithm for selecting the frequency-location pairs appears to be preserving nonstationarity automatically.
-Even though our model for the standardized Fourier coefficients was isotropic in space, we can see in Figure \ref{contrastall} that the East-West and North-South contrast variances of the conditionally simulated data closely match the nonstationarity in the original data.
+Our algorithm for selecting the Fourier coefficients appears to be preserving nonstationarity automatically, as we can see in Figure \ref{contrastall}--the East-West and North-South contrast variances of the conditionally simulated data closely match the nonstationarity in the original data.
 We can see this effect in the time series plots as well.
 There is some evidence in Figures \ref{timeseries} and \ref{timeseries_decompressed} that the time series are not stationary.
 For example, the Ross Island time series appears to have a larger variance in the winter months.
-Even though we modeled the time series as stationary processes, the conditionally simulated data in Figure \ref{timeseries_decompressed} appear to be nonstationary as well.
+Even though we modeled the time series as stationary processes, the conditionally simulated data in Figure \ref{timeseries_decompressed} appear to capture this nonstationary feature.